SeanDoyle-MG/React_Task_Manager/README.md

 User Stories for Task Management Application...

--	As a college student, I would like to be able to record daily school assignments and projects, so I don't miss any important dates and requirements for completing my school work.
+-	As a college student, I want to record daily school assignments and projects, so I don't miss any important dates and requirements for completing my school work.

--	As a parent of a toddler, I need a tool that I can use to record and track the daily feeding and activities for my child.
-This information will be benefical for tracking his health and development.
+-	As a parent of a toddler, I want to record and track the daily feeding and activities for my child, so I can use this information to monitor his daily health and development.

--	As a Concession Stand Owner, I need a tool that I can use to record and track my product inventory.
-This tool will enable me to have a better control with reducing my costs for the products I need.
+-	As a Concession Stand Owner, I want to record and track my product inventory, so I have a better control of my expenses, which will increase my profit margin.

 ## Dependencies